Overview & Pathways

 Q: What are the commitments?

-During the first year, the cohort meets in-person 3-4 times monthly.
-The cohort also meets the June before the start of year one to review course expectations, support with licensing requirements, and develop the foundation for the beginning of the school year.
-Attending New Teacher Orientation is also required.
+Commitments vary depending on which pathway you take.
+For Initial and Added Endorsement SVVSD employees, the cohort meets in-person 3-4 times monthly during the first year.
+For initial licensure candidates, the cohort also meets the June before the start of year one to review course expectations, support with licensing requirements, and develop the foundation for the beginning of the school year.
 During year two, the cohort meets in-person once monthly.
-Requirements of the in-person meetings for both year one and year two include participation, book studies, and independent work.
+Requirements for this pathway include class participation, book studies, and independent work.

-Participants will receive dedicated instructional coaching throughout the two-year program in order to support learning.
+Participants on all pathways will receive dedicated instructional coaching throughout the two-year program in order to support learning.

 Q: What are Praxis exams and when do I take them?

 A: The Praxis exam is a content area exam accepted for meeting content competency requirements for certain Colorado endorsements.
 The Praxis exam is a requirement for licensure in the state of Colorado.
-It is recommended that you take the 5901 Praxis series before you apply for your alternative license.
+Before a candidate is granted an alternative license by CDE, the candidate must pass the 5901 Praxis series.
+An added endorsement candidate who will be working in a general education position will not need to take the Praxis exams prior to program start.

 Q: Can this program be used to add an endorsement in special education?